Senior Care in Redding, CT

 • Greek yogurt.
 Greek yogurt has boomed in popularity in recent years, and for good reason.
 Not only is this thick and rich dairy product delicious and versatile, it offers exceptional nutrition.
 A single serving can offer upwards of 10 grams of protein without fat.
 It is perfect for eating as a snack with fruit, honey, or granola, or you can add the plain version as an ingredient in a variety of recipes in the place of other foods such as sour cream or mayonnaise.

 • Beans.
 Inexpensive, flavorful, and high in nutrition, beans should be a constant presence in your pantry in many different forms.
 Canned versions have the additional convenience of being pre-cooked, but dried versions are less expensive and do not feature the added salt of canned versions.
 Eat these as a side, incorporate them into salads, grind them up to use as a meat replacement or to stretch the meat in your recipes, or even put them in your baked goods for extra moisture, fiber, and protein.

 • Herbs.
 Salt is not the only way to make food taste good.
 Having a variety of herbs available encourages you, your seniors, and their elderly health care services provider to experiment with different flavor profiles so you can boost the experience while keeping the food healthy.

-If you or an aging loved one are considering senior care in Redding CT or the surrounding areas, please contact SYNERGY HomeCare of Danbury, CT at 203-731-2544.
+If you or an aging loved one are considering caregivers in Ridgefield, CT or the surrounding areas, please contact SYNERGY HomeCare of Danbury, CT at 203-731-2544.